pymc-devs/pymc/docs/source/contributing/developer_guide.md

 * deterministics
 * potentials
 * missing\_values
-The model context then computes some simple model properties, builds a bijection mapping that transforms between dictionary and numpy/Aesara ndarray, thus allowing the ``logp``/``dlogp`` functions to have two equivalent versions:
+The model context then computes some simple model properties, builds a bijection mapping that transforms between dictionary and numpy/PyTensor ndarray, thus allowing the ``logp``/``dlogp`` functions to have two equivalent versions:
 One takes a ``dict`` as input and the other takes an ``ndarray`` as input.
-More importantly, a ``pm.Model()`` contains methods to compile Aesara functions that take Random Variables (that are also initialised within the same model) as input, for example:
+More importantly, a ``pm.Model()`` contains methods to compile PyTensor functions that take Random Variables (that are also initialised within the same model) as input, for example:

 ```python
 with pm.Model() as m: